The Mermaid Inn, Rye

 The Mermaid Inn is a Grade II* listed historical inn located on Mermaid Street in the ancient town of Rye, East Sussex, southeastern England.
 One of the best-known inns in southeast England, it was established in the 12th century and has a long, turbulent history.
-The current building dates from 1420 and has 16th-century additions in the Tudor style, but cellars built in 1156 survive.
-The inn has a strong connection with the notorious Hawkhurst Gang of smugglers, who used it in the 1730s and 1740s as one of their strongholds: Rye was a thriving port during this period.
-Some of the smugglers, their mistresses and other characters are reported to haunt the inn.
+The current building dates from 1420 and has 16th-century additions in the Tudor style, and cellars built in 1156 survive.

-The AA Rosette-winning restaurant serves British and French cuisine and features medieval-style artwork in the interior by the Slade School of Fine Art.
-It has been owned by Judith Blincow since 1993.

 Geography

 The Mermaid Inn is located on Mermaid Street, which was once the town's main road.
 Mermaid street of present day, must have been the Middle street of 1670.
-Middle Street used to include the present Mermaid and Middle streets; in fact, the original Middle street was the present Mermaid street, as the Mermaid Inn is described, by William Holloway writing in the 19th century, as abutting on the south towards that street.
+Middle Street used to include the present Mermaid and Middle streets; the original Middle street was the present Mermaid street, as the Mermaid Inn is described, by William Holloway writing in the 19th century, as abutting on the south towards that street.
 The inn is situated on the north side of Mermaid street, and abutted to Middle Street towards the south.
-Other close by establishments, which were also used by the Hawkhurst Gang, included the London Trader Inn, the Flushing Inn, and the Olde Bell Inn.